 In Reception the children follow the “Jolly Phonics” scheme starting with phase 2 (SATPIN) and then progressing onto phase 3 ( digraphs and trigraphs.)
 Phonics is taught daily for 15 to 20 minutes.
 We use a combination of reading, writing and ICT games as strategies.

-In Year 2 we teach Letters and sounds 6 which is a grammar based programme.
-We also develop the skill of understanding and answering comprehensions in preparation for the SATS.
+In Year 2, we teach a combination of Letters and Sounds 6 (which is a grammar based programme) and No Nonsense Spelling which focuses on the spelling patterns that are part of the National Curriculum for Year 2.
+We also develop the skill of understanding and answering comprehensions in preparation for the SATs.
 Some year 2 children may need to re-visit the Phonic screening if they did not achieve the pass mark.

 The pupils at St Mary’s follow a variety of reading schemes based on a progressive phonic knowledge.
 Children are exposed to a range of texts (fiction and non-fiction) to increase their vocabulary.
 In Reception and KS1 they are regularly heard read at school, and are encouraged to read at home 3 times a week.
 Parents are asked to record when they hear their child read.